hphelion/documentation/hz.gettingstarted.md

 1. Click the router name on the "Routers" page.

-2. Click "+Add Interface" on the top far-right of the "Router Details" page.
+2. Click "+Add Interface" on the far-right of the "Router Details" page.

     <img src="media/Connectyournetworkimage1.png" width="580" alt="" />